grumpyjames/birding-almanac/blog/pembrokeshire-a-feast-of-corvids/pembrokeshire-a-feast-of-corvids.md

 telling me there are Snow Buntings at Dale Airfield.

 The drive to Dale is _fraught_.
-I remember that travelsickness was an everpresent companion as a child, and even as a driver some of the route to Dale is enough to make me feel queasy.
+I remember that travelsickness was an ever-present companion as a child, and even as a driver some of the route to Dale is enough to make me feel queasy.
 A detour through Little Haven (big sign!) doesn't help either - I can only assume the roads were built for Hobbits.